Updated Oct. 27, 2019.

-- Cost, as you usually have to buy these assets from the Asset Store, unless you use the generators from the free UI Extension project, but then you’ll get jagged edges unless you use MSAA, which leads to lower performance and more memory usage.
+- Minor cost, as you usually have to buy these assets from the Asset Store, unless you use the generators from the free UI Extension project, but then you’ll get jagged edges unless you use MSAA, which leads to lower performance and more memory usage.

 This is a pretty good alternative to having to create the elements yourself.
-The ones I found that fit my requirements: Shapes2D or Procedural UI Image.
+The one I found that fit my requirements: Procedural UI Image.
 There are others if you do some searching on the Asset Store.

-- Like #4, design once and have it work at all resolutions.
+- Design once and have it work at all resolutions.